-I looked into medicine and went into a 6 week special governors school for medicine in Pennsylvania at the university of Pittsburgh.
+I looked into medicine and went into a 6-week special governors school for medicine in Pennsylvania at the University of Pittsburgh.
 The summer after my sophomore year I was really glad that I went because that is where I decided that I do not want to be a doctor.
-Similarly, I really enjoyed crossing things of my list like, “oh okay not gonna do that, so that’s good!.”
-I actually did attend school for engineering and I got my engineering degree but I was also still focusing on art, writing, performing, singing and dancing at the same time.
+Similarly, I really enjoyed crossing things off my list like, “oh okay not gonna do that, so that’s good!.”
+I actually did attend school for engineering and I got my engineering degree but I was also still focusing on art, writing, performing, singing, and dancing at the same time.

 My parents were also very supportive of that side of me.

 I got a job at a consulting firm right away.
-They asked me where I wanted to go, of course I said Los Angeles.
-Little did they know that I would barley be working.
-I would be taking acting classes, getting head shots, auditioning and trying to find an agent.
+They asked me where I wanted to go, of course, I said Los Angeles.
+Little did they know that I would barely be working.
+I would be taking acting classes, getting headshots, auditioning, and trying to find an agent.

 After working for a year, I got laid off, which was also actually really great.

-They were actually pretty supportive, once again I think it was because , “can you pay the rent?
+They were actually pretty supportive, once again I think it was because “can you pay the rent?
 Can you put food on the table?
 You not gonna be out on the streets.”
-Since then I have been acting, a couple years after that I booked awkward black girl and met Issa Rae and that part of the journey started through insecure.
+Since then I have been acting, a couple of years after that I booked an awkward black girl and met Issa Rae and that part of the journey started through insecurity.

 Tell us more about your new film, “Definition please” take us through the conceptualization, and a little about the film.

 In fourth grade, I won my class spelling bee.
 You might think that it is a big deal, there were only 10 other people in my class so, it’s not that big of a deal.
-I went to regionals and got out in the first round because I spelt radish wrong.
-Spelt it with two d’s instead of one.
-I came back to school and all my friends where making fun of me because I got out on a really easy word.
+I went to regionals and got out in the first round because I spelled radish wrong.
+Spelled it with two d’s instead of one.
+I came back to school and all my friends were making fun of me because I got out on a really easy word.
 Honestly, I agreed with them.
 So I took the clowning and that’s fine.

 Throughout the years I was never pushed to be a speller.
 I have always been an avid reader so I think that is where I probably learned how to spell really well.